 Let Your Spirit Grow.com

 At first glance, many senior citizens appear to be at a point in their lives where they are able to devote more time for themselves.
-This can be a false view as in today’s world, many grandparents have found themselves saddled with the responsibility of either babysitting several days a week or in fact raising their grandchildren.
+This can be a false view as in today’s world, many grandparents have found themselves saddled with the responsibility of either babysitting several days a week or in fact raising their own grandchildren.
 This can create a situation where mind, body and spirit are often pushed to their limits.

 Hypnotherapy is a tool, which can be used alone or in conjunction with other modalities, services and/or medications.
 It can be used help seniors achieve a state of deep relaxation, while allowing them to be receptive to positive messages of change and healing.
 It doesn’t require any invasive measures or special equipment be used.
-It also does not require a large time commitment out of a person’s day, as a Hypnotherapy session lasts one hour.
+It also does not require a large time commitment out of a person’s day, as an average Hypnotherapy session lasts one hour.
 Positive changes from Hypnotherapy can be achieved in as little as one session, but in general, multiple sessions are required in order to facilitate lasting change.

-One issue that plagues the senior population, is that many seniors often inadvertently find themselves interacting with others less and less.
+One issue that plagues the senior population, is that many older citizens often inadvertently find themselves interacting with others less and less.
 Isolation from society is an ongoing problem for seniors.
 It can be due to ill health, financial constraints, location, self-esteem issues or motivational issues.
 One way that Hypnotherapy can help with this issue is by helping to create a positive mindset, which allows for the ability to see new possibilities and explore opportunities that would not have been considered before.
 This can open many avenues of change.
-For example, a formerly reclusive senior may find himself or herself motivated to join a special interest club or a seniors fitness group to improve their health, therefore reducing their isolation and expanding their social circle.
+For example, a formerly reclusive senior citizen may find himself or herself motivated to join a special interest club, or a seniors fitness group to improve their health, therefore reducing their isolation and expanding their social circle.

 Let Your Spirit Grow.com